 For most people, treatment resolves the problem.
 But any nerve damage that happened due to the deficiency could be permanent.

 Preventing Deficiency Problems

-If you don't eat animal products or you have a medical condition that limits your absorption of nutrients, experts recommend taking a B12-containing multivitamin and eating breakfast cereal fortified with vitamin B12.
+If you don't eat animal products, or you have a medical condition that limits how well your body absorbs nutrients, experts recommend taking a B12-containing multivitamin and eating breakfast cereal fortified with vitamin B12.